-So cial Value Materiality SDGs Create Lively Areas through Diversity & We will play an active role in the creation of ideal areas, where a diverse range of people gather and work together, Industrial Development / Regional Development 8 million and and Incubation stimulate investment, securities and finance, and foster culture and the arts.
-Responding to Social Needs 2 tiller Create Disaster- Resistant, Resilient Areas We are dedicated to creating buildings and facilities with a high level of disaster preparedness and ensuring that the city continues to function safely through the daily community activities of the people who live and work there.
+So cial Value Materiality SDGs Create Lively Areas through Diversity & We will play an active role in the creation of ideal areas, where a diverse range of people gather and work together, Industrial Development / Regional Development 8 External A Incubation stimulate investment, securities and finance, and foster culture and the arts.
+Responding to Social Needs Create Disaster- Resistant, Resilient Areas We are dedicated to creating buildings and facilities with a high level of disaster preparedness and ensuring that the city continues to function safely through the daily community activities of the people who live and work there.
 Natural Disaster Risk Mitigation Measures Create Environment- friendly Low-carbon Areas We will enthusiastically support moves to embrace energy-efficient technologies and renewable energy to help reduce CO 2 emissions in areas.
-Climate Change Countermeasures 12 sram 22 sram 23 sram 24 sram 25 sram 26 sram 26 sram 26 sram 27 sram 28 Create Lively Areas through Corporate Governance We will continue to strengthen corporate governance on an ongoing basis and aim to be a company in which all officers and employees actively tackle environmental and social issues.
+Climate Change Countermeasures 12 arrante 21 arr Create Lively Areas through Corporate Governance We will continue to strengthen corporate governance on an ongoing basis and aim to be a company in which all officers and employees actively tackle environmental and social issues.
 Strengthening Corporate Governance